jamesdoc/jamesdoc.com/src/11ty/blog/2020/livestreaming-lessons-learnt.md

 ## ⚠️ Beware: the novelty will wear off

 This week was fun, this is a new way of doing church, it feels novel right!?
-Next week when we have all spent our lives having conversations mediated by a webcam, sitting infront a computer, tablet or mobile device on Sunday for church won't be as appealing.
+Next week, when we have all spent our lives having conversations mediated by a webcam, sitting in-front a computer, tablet or mobile device on Sunday for church won’t be as appealing.
+Let's think carefully about how we engage our church families outside the live stream.

 ---